akprodromou/Greek-youth-population-hex-map/README.md

 Coded using D3.js and Python.

-The original idea of the map (for Germany) belongs to Ansgar Wolsing, so thank you :)
+The original idea of the map (for Germany) belongs to Ansgar Wolsing.

 Data source: [ELSTAT](https://www.statistics.gr/el/statistics/-/publication/SAM03/-)